 The trick with this is to find out what works for you and get the bouncing thoughts out from your brain onto something where they can’t be forgotten.

 Personally, I highly recommend pen & paper, but if digital works for you go for it.
-I just find that digital systems add to the overwhelm for me.
+I just find that digital systems add to the

 To reduce the overwhelm get all the info in one spot!